VeenaRekhi/NodeBamazon/README.md

 ## Acknowledgement

-* All TA's and Instructor who helped me to get this stage of *web-development*.
+* All TA's and Instructors from UNC Charlotte who helped me to get this stage of _web-development_.